Learn how to export ebooks as Web apps with Kotobee Author.

 Once you download and open FileZilla, you'll find 4 pieces of required information at the top in order to connect to your web server:

 You can get this information from your hosting company (it should have been sent to you once you have subscribed).
 For any technical help you may contact their support center.

 Once you are connected, here is the interface you should be seeing:

-Don't be intimidated with the multiple panels of the interface.
+Don't be intimidated by the multiple panels of the interface.
 All you need to know is that the left column is your computer, and the right column is your website's server.
 You can drag any file or folder from the left to the right and this way it would be uploaded to your website.
 Subsequently, you can drag any file or folder from the right to the left and this way it would be downloaded to your computer.

 Say your website is http://www.example.com.
 Once you connect with FTP, in most cases you should see a folder named "public_html".
 Any file or folder underneath the public_html folder, can be accessed under http://www.example.com.
 So if you upload report.pdf to public_html/report.pdf it can be accessed by anyone through http://www.example.com/report.pdf.
 If you add several subfolders under public_html these subfolders will need to be included in the path under http://www.example.com.

 All that is left for you to do is to navigate to your ebook web app files (from the left column) and drag them all to an appropriate folder (under public_html).
 At the bottom panel (with the large white area) it will keep you informed of the upload progress.
 Once all the files have been successfully uploaded, you may access them from under your website's domain.